Morning Sun Farms Microgreens

 Vitamin E superstars boasting 165% of your RDA per oz.- can help build the immune system and protect organs and tissue from free radical damage.

 Grower’s favorite use- Add to pizza before baking.
 Outstanding!

 Russian Kale contains crucial Vitamins A, C, and E, copper, and manganese.
 Russian Kale also contains powerful antioxidants and has the same cancer-fighting properties, Sulforaphane, as broccoli!

 Use in a salad, on a sandwich, burger, or BLT.
 Add to soup, or a veggie sauté.
 Substitute for lettuce in anything.
 Eat as a snack plain or dipped in dressing or hummus.

 Broccoli microgreens have recently become popular after it was discovered that they abound with the amazing cancer-fighting phytochemical Sulforaphane.

-Research studies have shown that they contain as much as 50 times more sulforpohane than fresh broccoli.
-What’s more, they contain glucosinolates and isothiocyanates, substances that protect cells from becoming malignant, at 10-100 times greater levels than in fresh broccoli.
-In additon, they are sources of plant estrogens, similar to human estrogen, and so are helpful in cases of PMS, menopause, hot flashes and fibrocystic disease.
+Research studies have shown that they contain as much as 50 times more sulforaphane than fresh broccoli.
+What’s more, they contain glucosinolates and isothiocyanates, substances that protect cells from becoming malignant at 10-100 times greater levels than in fresh broccoli.
+In addition, they are sources of plant estrogens, similar to human estrogen, and so are helpful in cases of PMS, menopause, hot flashes, and fibrocystic disease.